DataDog/gello/README.md

     ![Opening an Issue](images/demo/02_new_issue.gif)

-3. View Trello card auto-created from this issue:
+3. View Trello card or JIRA Issue auto-created from this issue:

     ![Viewing new card](images/demo/03_view_card.gif)